WonderfulProgress/TranslateEmailProgram/README.txt

-School email sending system
+School email Sending System
 ======

 This is a simple program to send out email to specific group of people with the language they prefered

 Purpose:
-To help teacher to send out email to different parents group with different language support.
+To help the sender to send out email to different parents, with different language support.
 Simliar code can also be used in hospital for different patient group.

-A List of items:
+List of Files:

 - README.txt: This file
 - school_email_sending.py: Python program